 The 2004 Tsunami resulted in the destruction of thousands of coral colonies on the Andaman Reef.
 The dead corals that were detached from the reef by the impact of the Tsunami now move around through wave action causing further destruction to living corals and inhibiting re-growth.

 Once or twice per month, at times of low tide, guests and resort ambassadors gather to clear away the dead corals from the reef, giving the living corals a better chance of survival.
 The dead coral material will then be ‘recycled’ at the Coral Nursery where its minerals will be used by propagated corals to speed their growth.

 Such low tides also permit specially curated Guided Reef Walks - a unique opportunity to learn more about this fascinating ecosystem and the many complex relationships that exist here.
 Coral Clearing and Guided Reef Walk activities are possible only at certain low tides.
-Click here for our Coral Experiences Scheduled Activities.
+View our Events Calendar for our Coral Nursery Activities and video credit to Tripvid.

 recommend this hotel

 We had a very relaxing and wonderful stay at The Andaman.
 After an almost 26 hour journey, it was nice that the concierge set up a car to pick us up at the airport and drive us through the rainforest to the hotel.
 The concierge and lobby staff were wonderful during our stay.

 The welcome drinks get-together on the beach the first night we arrived was a nice touch, where we got to meet many of the staff members.
 One member that was exceptionally helpful was the butterfly expert!
 Thanks for all your help and information about the wildlife!